 Columbia Trail offers 7 miles of converted railway between High Bridge Borough and Vernoy Road in Lebanon Township.
 Views are breathtaking.
 Start the day with breakfast at Hunterdon Happening List Winner Gronsky’s Milk House in High Bridge.
-End with a martini at Hunterdon Happening List Winner Fox and Hound Tavern in Lebanon.
+End with a martini at Hunterdon Happening List Finalist Fox and Hound Tavern in Lebanon.

 Bike alongside the South Branch of the Raritan River on trails designed for fishing access but open to cyclists.
 The Stanton Station Section, accessible from the Echo Hill Park on Route 31, offers a moderate ride along a cliff face, before ending at a popular fishing hole.
-On either side of the trip, stop for nourishment at the Flemington-Raritan Diner on Route 31, a Hunterdon Happening List finalist.
+On either side of the trip, stop for nourishment at the Flemington-Raritan Diner on Route 31, a 2019 Hunterdon Happening List finalist.

 An old driveway serves as a biking trail in the Miquin Woods off Boy Scout Road in Lebanon Township.
 The ride is just shy of a mile, giving you plenty of time to stroll the shops in nearby Califon, Hampton, Glen Gardner or High Bridge.

 For a copy of the county hiking or biking maps, click here, call 908-782-1158 or email email@example.com.